starcitizen-lug/lug-helper/README.md

 ## Options

 `Preflight Check`
-- Runs a series of system optimization checks and offers to fix any issues.
+- Runs a series of system optimization checks and offers to fix any issues
-  - Checks that vm.max_map_count is set to at least 16777216.
+  - Checks that vm.max_map_count is set to at least 16777216
     - This sets the maxmimum number of "memory map areas" a process can have.
-While most applications need less than a thousand maps, Star Citizen requires access to more.
+While most applications need less than a thousand maps, Star Citizen requires access to more
-  - Checks that the hard open file descriptors limit is set to at least 524288.
+  - Checks that the hard open file descriptors limit is set to at least 524288
     - This limits the maximum number of open files on your system.
-On some Linux distributions, the default is set too low for Star Citizen.
+On some Linux distributions, the default is set too low for Star Citizen

 `Install Star Citizen`
 - Installs Star Citizen using Wine